 This is really the key to good customer service when it comes to online auctions.
-Be diligent about shipping on time — and taking necessary measure to make sure the item arrives intact.
+Be diligent about shipping on time — and taking necessary measures to make sure the item arrives intact.
 Happy customers mean repeat business and more customers via word of mouth.

 Have a clear return policy.

 Sometimes customers are unhappy with their item.
 You should have this figured out with the consignor what your deadline will be for returned items.
 State your policy clearly so customers know what to expect – and stick with them.
-If they are out of your area, ask that they provide photos and descriptions detailing the damage.
+If they are outside of your area, ask that they provide photos and descriptions detailing the damage.
 Explain items returned after the deadline cannot be refunded.
 And of course, since this is an estate sale, items won’t be able to be replaced.

 Keep organized records.

 Document, document, document.
 This helps you in a dispute with a customer or client.
 Plus clear records will come in handy during tax time, or in the event you get audited.